mdornseif/pyGeoDb/README.rst

 The rest of this documentation is in German language.
 Probably you can extend the system to US data by integrating US data as used in Ben Fry's zipdecode_.

+You can download the latest release at http://pypi.python.org/pypi/pyGeoDb/#, development releases are available at http://github.com/mdornseif/pyGeoDb#.

 Die ist ein Python Interface zu OpenGeoDb.
 "Im Mittelpunkt des Projektes OpenGeoDB steht der Aufbau einer moeglichst vollstaendigen Datenbank mit Geokoordinaten zu allen Orten und Postleitzahlen (bisher: A,B,CH,D und FL)."